Ipanema

 Ipanema ([ipaˈnẽmɐ]) is a neighbourhood located in the South Zone of the city of Rio de Janeiro, Brazil, between Leblon and Arpoador.
-The beach at Ipanema became known internationally with the popularity of the bossa nova jazz song, "The Girl from Ipanema" ("Garota de Ipanema"), written by Antônio Carlos Jobim and Vinícius de Moraes.
+The beach at Ipanema became known internationally with the popularity of the bossa nova song, "The Girl from Ipanema" ("Garota de Ipanema"), written by Antônio Carlos Jobim and Vinícius de Moraes.
+It borders the neighborhoods of Copacabana, Leblon, and Lagoa.

 Etymology

 The name Ipanema originally referred to a river in the state of São Paulo, its etymology deriving from the Tupi language words ipá (pond) and nem-a (stinking).
 Possible translations for its original meaning are "worthless water", "stinking lake", "turbid water", or "water worthless for human consumption".
-The historian Teodoro Sampaio translated Ipanema as "bad water"..
+The historian Teodoro Sampaio translated Ipanema as "bad water".

-The neighbourhood in Rio de Janeiro was named after José Antonio Moreira Filho, the Baron of Ipanema, who in 1883 created the first urban settlement in the region.
+The neighbourhood in Rio de Janeiro was named after José Antônio Moreira Filho, 2nd Baron of Ipanema, who in 1883 created the first urban settlement in the region.

 The border area between Copacabana and Ipanema is known locally as "Copanema".

 History

-Ipanema today consists mostly of land that once belonged to José Antonio Moreira Filho, Baron of Ipanema.
-The name "Ipanema" did not refer originally to the beach, but to the homeland of the baron at São Paulo.
+Ipanema today consists mostly of land that once belonged to José Antônio Moreira Filho, Baron of Ipanema.
+The name "Ipanema" did not originally refer to the beach, but to the homeland of the baron at São Paulo.

 Character

-Ipanema is adjacent to Copacabana and Leblon beaches, but it is distinct from its neighbors.
+Ipanema is adjacent to Copacabana and Leblon beaches, but it is distinct from its neighbours.
 It is relatively easy to navigate because the streets are aligned in a grid.
-Ipanema's beach culture includes surfers and sun bathers who gather daily at the beach.
-Every Sunday, the roadway closest to the beach is closed to motor vehicles allowing local residents and tourists to ride bikes, roller skate, skateboard, and walk along the ocean.
+Ipanema's beach culture includes surfers and sunbathers who gather daily at the beach.
+Every Sunday, the roadway closest to the beach is closed to motor vehicles, allowing local residents and tourists to ride bikes, roller skate, skateboard, and walk along the ocean.
 Ipanema is one of Rio's most expensive districts to live in; private investment has led to the building of world-class restaurants, shops, and cafés.

-Ipanema has played a cultural role in Rio de Janeiro since the city's beginning, with its own universities, art galleries, and theaters.
+Ipanema has played a cultural role in Rio de Janeiro since the city's beginning, with its own universities, art galleries, and theatres.
 It holds a street parade, the Banda de Ipanema, during Carnival festivities separate from those of Rio de Janeiro, attracting up to 50,000 people to the streets of Ipanema.